steinwaywhw/ATS-CMake/doc/source/index.rst

 * Download this project from `GitHub <https://github.com/steinwaywhw/ATS-CMake>`_.
 Particularly, ``FindATS.cmake`` and ``ATSCC.cmake``.

-* Copy those CMake modules into CMake module dir.
+* Copy those :index:`CMake modules` into CMake module dir.

   .. note::
   		Normally, the module dir is ``/usr/share/cmake-x.x.x/Modules``.
 You can find more information at `CMake Website <http://cmake.org/>`_.